DVT

 DVT Risk Calculator

-We have devised a DVT calculator as a quick way to estimate your risk of flight-related Deep Vein Thrombosis.
-Our DVT Risk Calculator can help you assess your risk of Deep Vein Thrombosis, and point you in the direction of additional preventive measures.
+Our DVT calculator provides a quick and simple way to estimate your risk of flight-related Deep Vein Thrombosis, and can help point you in the direction of additional preventive measures.

 Book your pre-travel consultation online